IMarkusz/ECGents/Readme.md

 1. A short ECG sample is recorded and provided to the algorithm.
 2. The AI transforms the signal to an image via a continous wavelet transform using the morlet or mexican hat type family.
 3. The image is fed to a pre-trained deep convolutional neural network that infers the dominant features of the sample.
+4. The morphology of the ECG signal is asessed in the high dimensional embedded feature space.
-4. The AI suggests the optimal course of action based on the features: whether the patient needs further medical attention and if the patient should immediately be taken to a cardiology clinic.
+5. The AI suggests the optimal course of action based on the features: whether the patient needs further medical attention and if the patient should immediately be taken to a cardiology clinic.

 ![Visual abstract](./visual_abstract_with_embedding_2liner.png "Visual abstract")

+## Statistics

+Here are the performance metrics on the data received from the 2023 European Healthcare Hackathon.

+"Best" metrics:

+"Best outpatient precision" metrics:

+10-fold cross validated metrics for patients under the age of 50:

+10-fold cross validated metrics for all patients:

 ## Further directions, possible improvements

 This is only a proof of concept solution, which was succesful in showing how wavelet transforms and deep learning can be used to asess the morphology of an ECG signal.
 With a little post processing based on this asessment, relevant predictions can be provided regarding a patients need for medical care.
-However, there are many further directions where such an algorithm could be optimized, some
+However, there are many further directions where such an algorithm could be optimized, some of which we list below: